 Most companies use the IRS rate for business travel as it's considered fair, but some companies have adopted a fixed-rate program where employees are charged a flat rate each month.

-What is the current IRS rate for mileage reimbursement?
+What is the current mileage rate for 2019?

-The employee mileage reimbursement rate for 2018 is 54.5 cents per mile for regular business driving.
-The rate for non-profit employee mileage reimbursement is the same.
+The employee mileage reimbursement rate for 2019 is $0.58 per mile for regular business driving.
+The rate for non-profit employee mileage reimbursement is $0.14 per mile.

 How is employee mileage reimbursement calculated?

 To work out how much mileage reimbursement should be for an employee, multiply the number of miles your employee has claimed by the IRS rate of $0.58.